Entry26.png

 But it felt like an honor.

 “Well… we could ask him to meet us here in town,” I suggested.
 “Let him know there is no hostility against his departure.
 Just concern.
-And we can explain terms fully as we lead him to Wave Echo Cave.”
+And we can discuss terms fully as we lead him to Wave Echo Cave.”

 He nodded, but his hands trembled slightly.